sighupio/furyctl/README.md

 > [!NOTE]
 > This is a quick overview of the process.
 For a more complete documentation please see [the universal upgrade guide](./docs/upgrades/kfd/README.md).

-Upgrading a cluster is a process that can be divided into two steps: upgrading the fury version and running the migrations (if present).
+Upgrading a cluster is a process that can be divided into two steps: upgrading the SKD version and running the migrations (if present).

 The first step consists in bringing the cluster up to date with the latest version of the SIGHUP Distribution.
 This is done by: